andrewprock/pokerstove/README.md

 ### Linux

+To install the dependencies with apt get:

+    apt-get install libboost-all-dev cmake subversion

 To build under linux using cmake, create a build directory, invoke cmake on the programs directory, then build.